New Physics in $b \to s \mu \mu$: FCC-hh or a Muon Collider?: Contact interactions

 In Figs.~\ref{fig:EFTlimits_bs} and \ref{fig:EFTlimits_bb} we show the expected 95\% CL sensitivity on the EFT coefficients in Eq.~\eqref{eq:EFT_collider} for the future colliders listed in Table~\ref{tab:colliders}, as well as the observed bound from the recast of the CMS search~\cite{CMS:2021ctt}.
 The constraints are shown as lower limits on the effective scale $\Lambda_X = |C_X|^{-1/2}$ in TeV, as a function of the upper cut on the invariant mass of the final state, $M^{\rm cut}_{\sqrt{s}}$.
 We recall that in order for the EFT to be valid, the NP scale should be higher than the maximal experimental energy, in this case $M^{\rm cut}_{\sqrt{s}}$, hence: $M_{\rm NP} > M^{\rm cut}_{\sqrt{s}}$.
 Parametrising the EFT coefficients as $C = g_*^2 / M_{\rm NP}^2$, where $g_*$ describes the interaction strength between the NP and the SM, the loosest EFT validity constraint is derived for strongly coupled theories, $g_*^2 \sim 4 \pi$, from which we get the bound $|C|^{-1/2} > M^{\rm cut}_{\sqrt{s}} / \sqrt{4\pi}$.
 The region that does not satisfy this condition is shaded in gray.
 This approximates the perturbative unitarity bound on $M_{\rm NP}$ for a given value of the coefficient $C$ \cite{DiLuzio:2017chi}.

-As shown in Figs.~\ref{fig:EFTlimits_bs} and \ref{fig:EFTlimits_bb}, the FCC-hh comes close to the minimal scenario $C_{s b \mu\mu} = (39 \,{\rm TeV})^{-2}$ and can easily cover the more realistic scenario, $C_{b b \mu\mu} = \pm |V_{ts}|^{-1} (39\, \TeV)^{-2}$.
-The interference with the SM is negligible in the former case, while in the latter case it dominates the limit.
+As shown in Figs.~\ref{fig:EFTlimits_bs} and \ref{fig:EFTlimits_bb}, the FCC-hh comes close to the minimal scenario $C_{s b \mu\mu} = (39 \,{\rm TeV})^{-2}$ and can easily cover the more realistic scenario, $C_{b b \mu\mu} = \pm |V_{ts}|^{-1} (39\, \TeV)^{-2}$.\footnote{We neglect the RGE effects for the purpose of this comparison since the chosen operators do not renormalize under QCD~\cite{Alonso:2013hga,Celis:2017doq}.} The interference with the SM is negligible in the former case, while in the latter case it dominates the limit.
 The solid and the dashed lines in Fig.~\ref{fig:EFTlimits_bb} stand for the positive and the negative sign of $C_{b b \mu\mu}$, respectively.
 Finally, our projections agree with the previous studies for the HL-LHC~\cite{Greljo:2017vvb} and for the FCC-hh~\cite{Garland:2021ghw}.
 The latter reference also considers the effect of subleading backgrounds.

 Similarly to the FCC-hh, the 3 TeV MuC also comes close to the minimal scenario and can easily cover the more realistic scenario, as already anticipated for the case involving heavy flavours and suppressed production at hadron colliders (see also Ref.~\cite{Huang:2021biu} for similar results).
 Both MuC10 and MuC14, instead, are able to completely test both scenarios.